c-kennedy/kmcluster/README.md

 Ideally, this repository contains the following:

 * **kmcluster.py**, which contains all the necessary code.
-* **demo.ipynb**, which demonstrates all the useful features.
+* **Demo.ipynb**, which demonstrates all the useful features.
 * **documentation** of some kind.

-Right now, it probably only has the code.
-Working on the other stuff!
+Right now, there is no detailed documentation (outside of some explanatory comments in the code), but the Demo should make the code usable.